hanamd/Practicum/practicum 2/README.md

 ]
 ```

-In `Final_Model.ipynb` (and `project2_2.ipynb`), replace the Anthropic key:
+Also in `Final_Model.ipynb` (and `project2_2.ipynb`), replace the Anthropic key:

 ```python
 ANTHROPIC_API_KEY = "YOUR_ANTHROPIC_API_KEY"
 ```

-If no valid Anthropic key is provided, the demo automatically falls back to rule-based suggestions derived from model training results.
+As metioned before if no valid Anthropic key is provided, the demo automatically falls back to rule-based suggestions derived from model training results.
+**Note** Anthropic suggestion are a small part of the project still going through testing and is currently a draft code
 ---

 ## How to Run — Step by Step